 The Vapcap Tip can hold as little as .01 or as much as .25 ground cannabis or whole chunked nug.

 The Dynavap cap contains two metal discs that have a slight curve to them.
-As they heat up and reach vaporization temperatures, they curve to the opposite direction – causing the audible *CLICK*
+As they heat up and reach vaporization temperatures, they curve in the opposite direction – causing the audible *CLICK*

 Since there are two discs, you should hear two clicks.
 Sometimes they’ll be very close together, sometimes farther apart – depending on your heating technique.